Omarhelmy22/alx-pre_course/README.md

 # ALX_Course-
-'m a fresh  ALX Student and this is my first repository I love 🎱 ☕
+I'm now a ALX Student, this is my first repository as a full-stack engineer